dsanz/liferaty-docker-images-support-demo/tutorials/use_cases/00_basic_container_operation/00_run_start_liferay_container.rst

     $ docker exec liferay-dxp bash -c 'pgrep -of tomcat | xargs kill -3'

 This is running the bash interpreter and instructing it to run a command.
 All of that command (including the pipe) happens now in the container.
+Please note that this command produces tomcat to write to its standard output, not to the ``kill`` command output.
+Please see `Taking thread dumps of a containerized Liferay <https://grow.liferay.com/share/Gathering+Customer+Information+For+Support#taking-thread-dumps-of-a-containerized-liferay>`_ for details.
+As a bonus, you may try using the ``jstack`` command in the container.

 A similar thing happens in the case of using other shell features like **environment variables** and **command substitution**.
-We must ensure we're using the variable value in the container and the command substitution takes place in the container too.
+In both cases, shell substitutes some expression by its value.
+We must ensure system evaluates the expressions in the context of the container.
 Let's illustrate this in the following bonus exercises.

 **Bonus exercise 1**.
 Explain why these two commands return different things